People v. Murray: October 6, 2011: Day 8

 Fleak confirmed the presence of an IV stand, a saline infusion set, and a depressed syringe in a y-port connected to the tubing beside Jackson's bed.
 The court heard that she issued a subpoena to Murray for Jackson's medical records, and only the records pre-2009 were submitted to her.
 During cross-examination, Chernoff asked Fleak about a number of "mistakes" during her examination, such as picking up a bottle from the floor before photographing it, ignoring the presence of the IV stand, not taking a picture of the propofol bottle inside the cut saline bag (she said she took it out to see what it was then photographed it), and destroying her handwritten notes from June 25, 2009.
 It was heard that Fleak did not mention the propofol bottle was inside the saline bag in writing until March 2011.
 The defense suggested that she changed her story to fall into line with other witness' stories regarding the bottle in the bag.

 Next called to testify was Dan Anderson, chief toxicologist at the coroner's office.
 He has 21 years' experience in this field.
 He tested blood and urine taken from Jackson in UCLA and at autopsy on June 26, 2009.
 Blood taken from a femoral vein showed propofol (2.6 μg/ml), lidocaine (0.84 μg/ml) and lorazepam (0.169 μg/ml).
 Blood taken from Jackson's heart showed propofol (3.2 μg/ml), lidocaine (0.68 μg/ml), diazepam (<0.1 μg/ml), lorazepam (0.162 μg/ml), midazolam (4.6 μg/ml) and a hemoglobin percentage of 5.1%.
 Vials of blood taken from Jackson at UCLA were found to contain propofol (4.1 μg/ml).
 Other results included liver (lidocaine (0.45 μg/ml), propofol (6.2 μg/ml)), stomach (lidocaine (1.6 μg/ml), propofol (0.13 μg/ml)), urine (jug found in bedroom and more than 500 ml collected at autopsy) (lorazepam, lidocaine, midazolam, propofol and ephedrine), vitreous humour (propofol (0.4 μg/ml)).
 Propofol was found in all eight specimen samples.
 Also tested were the 10cc syringe and plunger, the syringe barrel, the fluid in the syringe and the IV tubing (propofol and lidocaine found).
-No alcohol, barbiturates, cocaine, sedative hypnotics, marijuana, methamphetamine, opiates, codeine, morphine, hydrocodone, or Demerol were found in the samples.
+No alcohol, barbiturates, cocaine, sedative hypnotics, marijuana, methamphetamine, opiates, codeine, morphine, hydrocodone, or pethidine were found in the samples.

 During cross-examination it was heard that post-mortem redistribution occurs in the blood stream, and hence different concentrations of drugs were found in different parts of the body from which they initially entered.
 It was also heard that: the jug of urine from the bedroom could be from days before and might not even be Jackson's urine, that the low amount of propofol in the vitreous humour was negligible, and that there was no propofol found on the IV pole.
 The only place it was found was in the lower portion of the tubing and the syringe; the drug proportions couldn't be ascertained.